SillyNonbinary/SillyNonbinary/README.md

 - Fun fact: I'm a cat person!
 I also like foxes.

-- Uhh I like some ships but I would say I enjoy PayCheck, DOUBLEPIZZA/GLORYPIZZA, DoubleFedora, PizzaDebt, Noob666, and like Semi-Platonic PartyBeetle.,
+- Uhh I like some ships but I would say I enjoy PayCheck, [DOUBLEPIZZA/GLORYPIZZA], DoubleFedora, PizzaDebt, PAST Noob666, [DAISY1337], and like some Semi-Platonic PartyBeetle, Though not that much.,

-- I don't speak about my ships though I welcome almost any Legal and non problematic ship..
+- I don't speak about my ships Unless you ask, though I welcome any Legal and non problematic ships.. except I dislike a few

 - You will not see me being weird about shipping.